electron/electronjs.org-old/_docs/development/build-system-overview.md

 Following `gyp` files contain the main rules for building Electron:

-* `atom.gyp` defines how Electron itself is built.
+* `electron.gyp` defines how Electron itself is built.
 * `common.gypi` adjusts the build configurations of Node to make it build together with Chromium.
 * `vendor/brightray/brightray.gyp` defines how `brightray` is built and